Controlling the Transverse Multipole Components in RF Cavity Modes using the Azimuthal Modulation Method: Example Azimuthally Modulated Cavity

-evaluated on the cylinder surface of radius $R~=~$\qty{8}{mm}.
+evaluated on the cylinder surface of radius $R~=~$\qty{8}{mm}, where $n$ is the number of samples.

-We observe very good agreement between the analytical formula and \textsc{RF-Track} measurements in Fig.~\ref{fig:P_Comparisons}, with the dashed lines visually coinciding with the solid lines.
+Figures~\ref{subfig:Pz},~\ref{subfig:Px},~and~\ref{subfig:Py} show very good agreement between the analytical formula and \textsc{RF-Track} measurements, with the dashed lines visually coinciding with the solid lines.
 Quantitatively, the percentage error on the maximum difference between the two results is $<$~\qty{0.7}{\%} for all three components of $\Delta p$.

 For the next investigations, we relaxed the assumption of an ultra-relativistic beam.
 We expect the agreement between analytical formula and \textsc{RF-Track} to degrade as the beam's velocity decreases because: \begin{itemize} \item The change in transverse position of the particle as it traverses the cavity becomes significant.
 Specifically, the assumption that $\int E_z(r,\theta,z)dt~=~\int E_z(r_i,\theta_i,z)dz$ becomes less valid. \item The change in the longitudinal velocity of the particle as it traverses the cavity becomes significant.
 Specifically, the assumption that $t~=~z/c$ becomes invalid. \end{itemize}